 The rapid development and spread of ICTs over the past few years are providing great opportunities to accelerate human progress and reduce inequalities.
 At the same time, this development has exposed more children to the risk of sale and sexual exploitation.
 It has opened up new ways for sexual offenders to connect with and solicit children for sexual purposes (“grooming”), to view and participate in online child sexual abuse via live video streaming, to distribute child sexual abuse material, including self-generated content produced out of “sexting”, and to undertake sexual extortion of children.
 In addition, these technologies provide opportunities for offenders to connect and share information with one another, using encrypted networks on the dark web to remain anonymous.
 Recent reports show alarming trends with regard to sexual exploitation of children through the use of digital media, including an increased offending by individuals who have no sexual interest in children, but who use the opportunity to exploit the vulnerabilities of children for economic profit.
 In a world where internet access is expanding at unprecedented levels, including in areas torn by conflict and other humanitarian disasters where many children are in extremely vulnerable positions, the risks of children being sexually exploited or bought and sold as a commodity become ever greater.

 Furthermore, in a globalised and increasingly mobile world, the sexual exploitation of children in the context of travel and tourism represents a growing threat.
 Travelling child sex offenders, whether they travel across borders or within their own countries, find easier access to children in vulnerable situations, often through the use of networks of anonymous contacts on the dark web.
+In addition, recent reports have exposed the sale and sexual exploitation and abuse of children in sports.

 The gender dimension of sexual offences against children represents another important aspect for the implementation of the OPSC.
 While a majority of victims are girls, recent research has shown that a significant proportion of children depicted in online child sexual abuse material are boys.
 In addition, the research shows that when boys are depicted, the abuse is more likely to involve paraphilic themes.
 This needs to be considered in the development of response mechanisms.
 Moreover, the recent increase in migrant and refugee children who are vulnerable to sexual exploitation, and which includes a proportionally large share of unaccompanied male children, also requires targeted responses that take gender aspects into account.
 There are still very few support structures for boys who are victims of sexual exploitation and sexual abuse.